 This is in keeping with the City's Strategic Community Plan 2018-2028:

 We are an inclusive, accessible and equitable City for all.

-This has no impact on outcomes of the City's Sustainable Environment Strategy 2019-2024.
+This is in keeping with the following key sustainability outcomes of the City's Sustainable Environment Strategy 2019-2024.